|

 FEIS in Appendix B. The Ute Tribe will implement

-the Mosquito and Weed Control Plans, using federal
+the Mosquito and Weed Control Plans using federal

 funds, from the beginning of the project through project